 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper and set aside.

 - Slowly add the dry ingredients into the wet and mix until just combined.
 Fold through the chocolate chips.
+Cover the bowl and chill for 30 minutes.

 - Using a spoon, scoop out 12 heaped tablespoons of cookie dough and place them on the lined baking tray.
 Bake the cookies for 10 minutes, or until they begin to go golden around the edges.